Red River Gorge: Archaeology

 Rock shelters and other sites in the Red River Gorge Geological Area contain artifacts of prehistoric occupancy by indigenous people, beginning with the Paleoindian period.
 Rock shelters are particularly valuable as archeological sites because they are protected from weathering related to precipitation.
 Plant materials and other relics, such as woven mats and leather moccasins that would decompose in more typical sites are well-preserved in the dry, nitrate-rich soils found in rock shelters.
 Sites in the area yielded some of the earliest evidence of the domestication of plants found in the eastern United States.

+Archaeological evidence from the Red River Gorge indicates that prehistoric peoples were using the area for hunting, gathering, and plant processing.
+Through excavations of rock shelters and surrounding sites, evidence has found artifacts such as stone tools, including projectile points, scraping tools, and cutting tools.
+Found also are features such as hearths and storage pits.
+These findings provide insight into the subsistence practices and use of the landscape overtime.

+Archaeological evidence from the Red River Gorge also indicates that the region played a significant role in the development of agriculture in Eastern North America.
+The Pottsville Escarpment region contains evidence of the Eastern Agricultural Complex, an independent center of plant domestication that came about during the late archaic and Early Woodland periods.
+Findings show that Indigenous populations cultivated native plant species such as goosefoot (Chenopodium berlandieri), marsh elder (Iva annua), erect knotweed (Polygonum erectum), maygrass (Phalaris caroliniana), little barley (Hordeum pusillum), sunflower (Helianthus annuus), and squash (Cucurbita pepo).
+The presence of these domesticated and semi-domesticated plants indicates a transition from wild foraging to plant management and cultivation.

+Archaeological research in the Red River Gorge has shown that the region contains a high amount of archeological sites, particularly with its sandstone rockshelters.
+The methods used are surveying and excavation, recording site locations, features, and material remains across the landscape.
+Surveys that have been conducted have discovered hundreds of prehistoric and historic sites, which depict long-term use of the gorge.
+Modern archeological analysis has shown that many of these sites have been impacted by modern, recreational use, including looting and the disturbance of archaeological deposits.
+Studies have shown that a majority of the sites show damage, which highlights the vulnerability of cultural resources.

 The Red River Gorge, Clifty Wilderness, and the Indian Creek area were designated as a National Archaeological District and placed on the National Register of Historic Places in 2003.
 The National Register district covers 37217 acre of land; as of 2005, it included 29116 acre in the national forest and 8101 acre of private land.
 It contains 664 known prehistoric and historic sites that date from more than 11,000 years ago to the 20th century; 442 sites are contributing sites in the National Register district.